alextsah/ComputerVision-Object-Tracking/README.md

  For MacOS/Linux:  ```pip3 install opencv-python```

+## Import Information
+As the object detection model exceeds Githubs upload size (>25MB) it has not been included in this repository.
+As a result if you download the repository and attempt to execute the object tracking, it will not work.
+To see the full project in action, please email me at alextsaha@gmail.com and I will happily SecureTransfer the object detection model for you to use.

 ## Launching the tracker
 Using your preferred IDE (e.g. VisualStudio Code) run the object_tracking.py file.